 That being said, you really don’t have a lot of alternatives in Iceland.
 The ION is one of the best hotels in the country, and as of now you really gotta swallow the bitter pill of booking it – unlike you prefer hostel style rooms.
 There are a couple of interesting new projects being developed currently that really focus on a holistic approach in terms of activities and sustainability.
 So, it is my sincere hope that this will help to improve the rather low standard of the ION Adventure hotel.

 I am also aware that getting qualified staff is probably quite hard in Iceland these days.
 Tourist industry just can’t keep up with the ever increasing influx of tourists.
 Still, on our last day, when we wanted to check out, they kindly informed us that there was something wrong with the bill and they will need half an hour.
 So, we went to dinner.
 After dinner, they presented us with a bill, where dinner (which we paid in cash) was listed and an odd number of breakfasts.

-When I complained they said they’ll check it and we came back another 30 minutes later.
+When I complained they said they’ll check it and would came back another 30 minutes later.
 Then, they still couldn’t get it right, and I told them we’d go to the bar wait there and they should send some complimentary drink while we wait.
 45 minutes later they still hadn’t gotten it right.
 And at some point, they informed us that we didn’t have to pay for breakfast and any extra.
 I guess that was a nice touch and the least they could do.
 Still, you should expect them to get a bill correct and invest in experienced staff that is up to the task.